About Liberated Genius

 About Dr. April Warren-Grice

 To be honest, I am the biggest kid you will ever meet and I get excited helping and inspiring others to grow from the inside out—mentally, physically, emotionally, culturally, and spiritually.
-I have inspired growth through education since I can remember, and formally as a high school English teacher and administrator, university assistant professor, educational consultant, researcher, and recently as a yoga and meditation facilitator.
+I have inspired growth through education since I can remember, and formally as a high school English teacher and administrator, university assistant professor, researcher, facilitator, consultant, and recently as a yoga and meditation leader.
 With over 20 years of experience as an educator, teaching has never been just a job for me, instead, it is what I am, and I align what I am with everything I do.
-My passions—educational equity and wellness especially for marginalized communities.
+My passions —educational equity and wellness especially for marginalized communities.
 The two questions that guide me and my work are:

 - What would we be like, if we had a diverse network and system of support that invested in us and encouraged us to continuously walk in our purpose and use our genius to reach our highest aspirations?

 - How much more powerful, influential, and impactful could we be if we were really well—mentally, physically, emotionally, culturally, and spiritually—as we walk in our purpose and use our genius for ourselves and the good of the community?

 These questions motivate me daily to Be The Work® I teach about, and to help others walk their desired path.
 As a result of my guiding questions, my own wellness practices, and the fact that I am naturally a connector, I started Liberated Genius to provide support for all those seeking growth and transformation and to align who they are with what they do.
 As a lead learner, I recognize that I can’t teach what I don’t practice.
 I must Be The Work®, so here I am, just like you, aligning my genius for liberation.
 Let’s do this together and #BeTheWork #LiberatedGenius

 My K-12 Professional Development Experience